zoot101/snapraid-daily/README.md

 Next ensure all dependencies are installed:

-* grep, awk, sed, mktemp - Available on pretty much every linux based system
+* grep, awk, sed, mktemp, tee - Available on pretty much every linux based system
 * SnapRAID (This is left up to the user and not considered here)

 Next, create the config file as discussed below.